Dad and daughter prepare to check the fish-feeding frenzy at Turtle Bay - Perhentian Besar.

 SENJA BAY RESORT

-When I shifted across to Kecil from Besar I stayed at Senja Bay Resort.
-I chose this because I wanted to base myself at Coral Bay this trip (I stayed on Long Beach in '99) and because Senja is one of the few non expensive places on the island you can pre-book direct via their website by credit card - most joints want an electronic transfer into their bank account which my Aussie bank is not interested in - btw I later found De Panarik's website an excellent way of booking these north east islands by credit card - I used that for Puala Redang).
+When I shifted across to Kecil from Besar in 2011 I stayed at Senja Bay Resort.
+I chose this because I wanted to base myself at Coral Bay that trip (I stayed on Long Beach in '99) and because Senja is one of the few non expensive places on the island you can pre-book direct via their website by credit card - most joints want an electronic transfer into their bank account which my Aussie bank is not interested in - btw I later found De Panarik's website an excellent way of booking these north east islands by credit card - I used that for Puala Redang).

 Senja service was pretty slick and cheerful.
 Note they will only service your room if you ask.

 Senja Bay - at the far southern end of Coral Bay's beach.
 The restaurant is the bigger building 4th from right, the internet joint the blue roof place far left.
 My chalet is unseen on the 4th level way up in the trees.
 If you click to expand you will be able to see the small A frame chalets directly behind the sand on the left - at 100rm you are definitely paying for position.
 There are more expensive aircon chalets for the flashpackers and low midrangers on the lower hill levels.
 Beach pretty nice here, some sun lounges under trees which give shade for much of the day.
 Real nice sunsets.
 Note there are some nicely positioned budget travellers' resorts along the rocks for about 150m right of shot.

 Another Dave Elliot shot - this time from '02.
 No Senja and few other places.
 Okay, Coral Bay is now pretty much built out - but you can get similar to the above in 2011 a half hour's walk south at Mira and Petani/Impiani.